-Fly into Dalaman or Bodrum where our driver will be waiting to take you to our Base at Adakoy Marina.
-A beautiful location in the National Park only 15 minutes drive from Marmaris.
+Fly into Dalaman or Bodrum where our driver will be waiting to take you to the marina in Marmaris.
 We will meet you on arrival and get you on board as quickly as possible.

 Ciftlik is an excellent 1st night destination.
 Azmak restaurant is owned by cousins Engin & Yasar who take a great pride in delivering wonderful food and great service.
 Yasar will be on the dock to take your lines and hand you a lazy line.
 Once safely moored he will ensure you are connected to the electric shore power and you can top up with water if needed.